We Analyzed the Future Direction of ON Semiconductor Corporation (ON), Here is What We Found

 UBS gave a rating of “Neutral” to ON, setting the target price at $69 in the report published on February 08th of the current year.

-After a stumble in the market that brought ON to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.13% of loss for the given period.
+After a stumble in the market that brought ON to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.52% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ON starting from El-Khoury Hassane, who sale 20,000 shares at the price of $56.17 back on Jul 18.
-After this action, El-Khoury Hassane now owns 261,162 shares of ON Semiconductor Corporation, valued at $1,123,322 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ON starting from KEETON SIMON, who sale 2,813 shares at the price of $70.00 back on Aug 12.
+After this action, KEETON SIMON now owns 167,341 shares of ON Semiconductor Corporation, valued at $196,910 using the latest closing price.

-HOPKIN VINCE CRAIG, the EVP & GM, ASG of ON Semiconductor Corporation, sale 6,296 shares at $52.10 during a trade that took place back on May 10, which means that HOPKIN VINCE CRAIG is holding 169,073 shares at $328,022 based on the most recent closing price.
+El-Khoury Hassane, the CEO & President of ON Semiconductor Corporation, sale 20,000 shares at $56.17 during a trade that took place back on Jul 18, which means that El-Khoury Hassane is holding 261,162 shares at $1,123,322 based on the most recent closing price.

 Stock Fundamentals for ON